 At the start of our quest, hand crafted by our experienced GM, I had little idea of who Sideways Abacus was.
 I knew his background.
 I knew his goals.
 I did not know him.
 After the first two sessions, I knew him as well as I knew myself.
 He was an ancient consciousness whose vast wealth had allowed him to exist for millenia.
-He would flit from body to body as needed, never aging, never tiring, eternally young.
+He would flit from body to body as needed, never ageing, never tiring, eternally young.
 But he was vexxed.
 This eternal life led to a case of the Immortality Blues, a thrillseeking, death defying desire for excitement.
 It was for this reason he joined the covert Firewall organisation and began his adventuring.

-From this game I developed an insatiable itch, one that the narrow corridors of videogames were no longer able to scratch.
-I started my own game, became the GM and created my world.
-After a single play session it’s hard to tell if if I have succeeded, but it’s a start.
-A part of me has always wanted to play god.
-Now I can.
+From our game I developed an insatiable itch, one that the narrow corridors of videogames were no longer able to scratch.
+So, I started my own game, became the GM and created my world.
+After a single play session it’s hard to tell if if I have succeeded but I have a start.

 Song for evading vast, unknowable consciousnesses.

 Having an atmospheric soundtrack to a game does seem to add a certain cinematic flair to the affair.
 Describing the moment your character disarms an arachnoid security bot while scorching a mercenary with his jetpack exhaust to the tune of ELO’s Mr Blue Sky lacks a certain drama.
 I haven’t used it yet, but this ditty is almost certain to get some playtime in future sessions.